CCPBioSim/bio_saturne-meshingtool/README.md

 is created.
 This contains histogram pdf files which are generated from the data in the quality log.
 They describe on various aspects of the mesh, as listed below.
 * Boundary Cell Thickness
 * Cell Volume
-* Cells Off-Centering Co-efficient
+* Cells Off-Centering Coefficient
 * Cellwise Warping Error
 * Number of Interior Faces per Cell
 * Boundary and Interior Faces
-  * Non-orthoganality Co-efficient
+  * Non-orthogonality Coefficient
   * Warping
-  * Weighting Co-efficient
+  * Weighting Coefficient

 ## Examples
 - ## From EMD/Map